Why Are Hospitals So Cold All The Time?!

 Preserves Medication

-In a hospital environment, maintaining proper temperature control is critical for preserving medications.
+Hospital temperature control is critical for preserving medications.
 Cold temperatures can slow down the degradation process and prolong the shelf life of many types of medications and even blood and tissues for transplants and transfusions.
 Refrigeration units and climate-controlled storage areas are used to store temperature-sensitive drugs such as vaccines, insulin, and certain antibiotics.
-Temperature management is carefully monitored for pharmaceuticals within hospitals, ensuring that medications remain safe and effective.
+Pharmaceutical temperature monitoring within hospitals ensure that medications remain safe and effective.